Order management can always be done more efficiently. All you need is the right software.

 - Exit the builder mode by pressing B. You are now ready to test your action, press the "Set order status accepted" button.
 The status should change to Accepted, and there should be an email on it's way.

 Step 5: Sit back and look at your glorious creation

 This is your moment, your time to shine.
-Run to your employees and show them what you did within 10 minutes of building with Betty Blocks, book the biggest room in your building and present it all on the big screen.
+Run to your colleagues and show them what you did within 10 minutes of building with Betty Blocks.
+Book the biggest meeting room in your building and present it all on the big screen.
 The hero you are!
 Our core platform team accepts chocolate (dark please) and flowers, just in case you'd like to thank them.